In this video, you'll learn how to

-Use the "text" tool to add a message.
+Use the Text tool to add a message.

 This example will use the company's name,

 Drag the sprite to the location on the stage

 multiple copies of itself fall across the screen.

-In Scratch, a copy of the sprite is called a "clone."
+In Scratch, a copy of the sprite is called a clone.

-you can add code that tells it what to do.
+you can add code that tells is what to do.

-From the "control" menu, add a "create clone of myself" block
+From the Control menu, add a create clone of myself block

 Each of the clones needs to start at a random place

 Input the values negative 240 and positive 240

 This will make each clone start falling from a random spot.

-Test it out!
+Test it out.

-Each clone runs any code under the "create clone" block.
+Each clone runs any code under the create clone block.

-Add “repeat,” “wait,” and "change y by" negative 10 blocks
+Add repeat, wait, and change y by negative 10 blocks

 to make each clone fall down the screen.

-Try it out!
+Try it out.

 Clones fall down the screen, but they pile up on the bottom.

-the clones when the code stack finishes running.
+when the code stack finishes running.

-Now, when the “repeat 10” block stack is clicked,
+Now, when the repeat 10 block stack is clicked,

 multiple clones appear and fall down the screen.

-The only way to run this code, though, is to click on it.
+The only way to run this code though, is to click on it.

 To run it as part of your commercial,

 to make the text fall when the flag is clicked.

 falling down the screen.

 In this example, the text doesn't start falling

-Now that the basic code for the falling text is set up, you can add fun effect blocks,
+Now that the basic code for the falling text is set up,

-a short sound.
+with a short sound.

-until you like the speed of the clones, the number
+until you like the speed of the clones,

 the number of clones, and the intensity of the effect.

-you can easily see how making a small or large
+you can easily see how making a small or large change

 to one value impacts your program.